castai/terraform-provider-castai/docs/resources/eks_cluster.md

 - **security_groups** (List of String) - Optional custom security groups for the cluster.
 If not set security groups from the EKS cluster configuration are used.
 - **subnets** (List of String) - Optional custom subnets for the cluster.
 If not set subnets from the EKS cluster configuration are used.
+- **dns_cluster_ip** (String) - Overrides the IP address to use for DNS queries within the cluster.
+Defaults to 10.100.0.10 or 172.20.0.10 based on the IP address of the primary interface..

 ### Attribute Reference